Victorian food and fibre export performance 2017–18

 Food and fibre exports from Victoria reached a record $14.1 billion in 2017–18, an increase of 11 per cent (up $1.4 billion) on the previous year.
 Several industries grew significantly including meat, wool, prepared foods and wine.

-As Australia's largest food and fibre exporter, Victoria accounts for 25 per cent of Australian food and fibre exports, while accounting for just 3 per cent of the total landmass.
+As Australia's largest value food and fibre exporter, Victoria made up for 27 per cent of Australian food and fibre exports.